daattali/beautiful-jekyll/parents.md

 subtitle: Proctoring at RMS
 ---

 RMS Math Club activities at the school require parent proctor supervision.

-# Responsibilities
 Proctors do not need to participate in coaching or prepare material.

+Parent proctors need to be <a href="https://rmsptsa.org/Packet/Join" target="_blank">paid PTSA members</a> and also
+<a href="https://www.lwsd.org/get-involved/volunteering-in-lwsd" target="_blank">LWSD approved volunteers</a>.

+# Virtual Session Responsibilities

+Details for proctoring virtual sessions are available [here](/proctoring).

+# In-Person Session Responsibilities

+When sessions are held in person:

 1. Proctors need to be physically present in the room while students are present.
 This is a school requirement for our club.